scalableinternetservices/ec2.cs291.com/README.md

 ## Create Credential Files

-Make a list of teamnames in teams.txt.
-Then run:
+Make a list of teamnames in `teams.txt` and then run:

 ```sh
 mkdir credentials